 • Cooking: Learn how to make takoyaki (octopus dumplings), a popular Osakan street food.

-Arrive in Tokyo and soak in the towering skyscrapers and bustling city life as you check into your hotel - the Mandarin Oriental Tokyo Hotel.
-This hotel is the perfect location for lounging and relaxing after making the trip into Tokyo with your family.
-This 5-star hotel caters to both families and adults - with a scrumptious restaurant with kid-friendly options, a spa for a break for parents, and babysitting services, if needed.
+Arrive in Tokyo and soak in the towering skyscrapers and bustling city life as you check into your hotel.
+There are several luxury hotels situated in mid-town, the perfect location for lounging and relaxing after making the trip into Tokyo with your family.
+The 5-star hotels cater to both families and adults - with restaurants with kid-friendly options and private dining rooms, world-class spas for a break for parents, and babysitting services, if needed.

-Today promises to be an exciting and fun day for the whole family!
-Start the day by visiting the Tsukiji Fish Market - the largest fish market in the entire world.
+Today promises to be an exciting and fun day for the whole family.
+Start the day by visiting the Toyosu Fish Market - the largest fish market in the entire world, followed by a stroll around the produce section of Tsukiji market where you can try Japan's famous pristine fruits, curious rolled egg omelettes, and other delightful morning treats.
 Next, check out the Pokemon Center and see where all the craze began.
 Enjoy a spot of culture at the Miraikan (National Museum of Emerging Science and Innovation).
 Finish your day by learning the traditional Japanese craft of origami at the Origami Museum.
 Maybe you’ll even make it to 1,000 paper cranes and earn a wish!

 Discover the Meiji Jingu Shrine, where the spirits of Emperor Meiji and his wife Empress Shoken are believed to rest.
 Next, explore the wildly colorful Harajuku neighborhood, a district in Shibuya Ward.
 This is where the doll-esque style and daring fashion originates and can be seen on the locals walking the streets.
 Take a Wadaiko drumming lesson and have fun making traditional Japanese music with the kids.
 End the day with a visit to Akihabara, or “Field of Autumn Leaves.”
 It’s known as an “electric” town for being a major shopping area for electronics and anime.

 Leave Tokyo and travel to Hakone where you will have the once-in-a-lifetime experience of riding the Owakudani Ropeway and gazing over Mount Fuji.
 Play at Japan’s first open air museum, the Hakone Open Air Museum that opened in 1969.
-Splash around at the Onsen Experience, a natural hot spring said to be the best in the country.
-Learn about Japanese hot spring etiquette and relax in the therapeutic sulfurous waters.
-Continue relaxing as you spend the night at the stylish-yet-traditional Gora Kadan hotel.
+Take a cruise around the placid Ashi Lake for more scenic views of the tranquil landscape and Mount Fuji, followed by a relaxing walk along the ancient Edo-era Tokaido trail in the forest.

 Travel at high speed on the shinkansen bullet train to Kyoto.
 Racing full-speed ahead at 200 mph on one of the fastest trains in the world.
 The historic city is host to a large amount of UNESCO-designated temples, the most popular of which are Kiyomizudera, Byodoin, Shinto-significant Tenryuji, Gold and Silver pavilions, Ryoanji rock garden, and Edo-period samurai headquarters Nijo Castle.
 Sample mochi, a popular dessert made of rice from a confectionary on the side-streets.
-You will a cultural tea ceremony first hand and try a different treat, wagashi, which is served with the tea.
-After a full day of adventure, settle in for the night at the accommodating Ritz Carlton or Four Seasons, both centrally located.
+You will experience a traditional tea ceremony first hand and try a special treat, wagashi, which is a sweet served to complement the bitter tea.

 Sit back and soak in the natural scenery on your Hogu-Gawa Kudari river cruise.
 The riverbank is covered with beautiful Sakura trees.
 Immerse yourself in nature as you take a walk down a bamboo path in Kyoto’s bamboo forest.
 The bamboo trees are so tall and thick, it’s impossible to see past them.
 Enjoy a cultural experience as you visit the local temple and practice Zen meditation.
 You may just discover a whole new way to relax!